Matteo Maffei

 • Anonymous Multi-Hop Locks for Blockchain Scalability and Interoperability

 Malavolta, G., Moreno-Sanchez, P., Schneidewind, C., Kate, A., & Maffei, M. (2019).
 Anonymous Multi-Hop Locks for Blockchain Scalability and Interoperability.
 In Proceedings 2019 Network and Distributed System Security Symposium.
-Network and Distributed System Security Symposium (NDSS), USA, Non-EU.
+Network and Distributed System Security Symposium (NDSS), San Diego, United States of America (the).

 DOI: 10.14722/ndss.2019.23330 Metadata ⯈Fulltext (preprint)